INDUCE-Lab/PowerGen/README.md

 # PowerGen
-PowerGen: Power Consumption Data Generation Framework for Energy Prediction in Edge and Cloud Computing - Code and Dataset are available
+PowerGen: Resources Uitlization and Power Consumption Data Generation Framework for Energy Prediction in Edge and Cloud Computing - Code and Dataset are available

 ## Abstract